- Absent landlord

 - Minimum Energy Efficiency Standards (MEES)

-From 1st April 2018, all properties let or renewed on an assured shorthold tenancy, or any assured shorthold tenancy extended as a statutory periodic tenancy after that date, must comply with MEES.
+All properties let or renewed on an assured shorthold tenancy, or extended as a statutory periodic tenancy after that date, must comply with MEES.
 This means that the energy efficiency rating on the EPC must be between A-E or the property listed on the PRS Exemption Register.
 From 1st April 2020, this will apply to any property let on an assured shorthold tenancy at that time.

 An amount of money advanced by a lender, normally a bank or building society, secured on a property.